Empress Harvest Morels

 Our China experience allows us to look beyond price lists and product photos.
 We evaluate the people, growing practices, drying methods, grading, and business practices behind the morels we bring forward.

-For our launch morels, curation means confirming the details that actually affect culinary value: species/variety, first-flush selection, size grade, drying quality, appearance, aroma, and sample performance in real cooking.
+For our launch morels, curation means confirming the details that actually affect culinary value: species/variety, first-flush selection, cap size, drying quality, appearance, aroma, and sample performance in real cooking.

 For buyers, this means a more thoughtful supply relationship built around direct origin insight, quality selection, and a practical understanding of both Chinese production and American market expectations.